PapiLer/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.